eehitchcock/100_readings/mjr/vision/chaucer_canterbury_10.md

 ##The parson's prologue

-12. the opening is an elaborate astronomical periphrasis for time. it is a solemn introduction; the poet uses his own body (first person singular) [_the remark seems trivial; as we will see, though, chaucer needs to be very present in this scene for the ending to make sense; he is merging with the parson_] as the measure of the day.
+12. the opening is an elaborate astronomical periphrasis for time. it is a solemn introduction; the poet uses his own body [first person singular _the remark seems trivial; as we will see, though, chaucer needs to be very present in this scene for the ending to make sense; he is merging with the parson_ in the same way that piers merges with wretchednesse] as the measure of the day.

 47. the parson immediately identifies an ethical stance and a literary place for his tale; he does not believe in the moral utility of tales, which distract the public from __truth__; and he does not use alliteration nor rhyme (which he seems to know well), but only __prose__ (this reminds us of the cl. of unk[nowing]).